X

 What Are Omega-6 Fatty Acids?

-While our bodies tend to need more omega-3 than omega-6, we usually find more omega-6 in our diets than omega-3.
+While our bodies tend to need a ratio of omegas — with more omega-3 than omega-6 — we usually find more omega-6 in our diets than omega-3.
 Both omega fatty acids play a crucial role in our brain health.
-In fact, the brain is made up of roughly 60% fat, so it’s important that we take in these fatty acids to support our brain’s health.

 What is C15:0?

-While omega-6 is now recognized as a good unsaturated fat, research now supports that some saturated fats are good, too.
-In fact, one saturated fat that has been associated with positive health benefits is C15:0 (also called pentadecanoic acid).
-C15:0 is an odd-chain saturated fat found in whole dairy products like whole fat milk and full fat butter.
-It’s easy to see why we aren’t getting much (if any) of this in our diets, since we’ve been vilifying fat since the 1970s.
+While omega-6 fatty acids at low levels may be essential, new science supports that a saturated fat, C15:0 has many more cellular benefits and has beneficial, antiinflammatory properties.
+C15:0 is emerging as the essential, essential fatty acid.C15:0 is an odd-chain saturated fat found in whole dairy products like whole fat milk and full fat butter.
+It’s easy to see why we aren’t getting much (if any) of this in our diets, since we’ve been vilifying all fats and especially saturated fats since the 1970s.

-Science shows that C15:0 plays a crucial role in supporting cellular health and helping our cells fight against premature breakdown due to aging by:*
+Science shows that C15:0 plays a crucial role in supporting cellular health and helping our cells fight against premature breakdown due to aging by:*†

 Elevate your cells.
 Elevate your self.